hatchcanon/unix-time-api/k8s-version/README.md

-# ontra-api
+# unix-time-api

 ## Introduction
-This version is the final version with kubernetes.
-This uses EKS Managed Node Groups, VPC with public and private subnets, IAM role for kubectl, ECR for image repo, and API Gateway to expose the API.
+This version uses EKS Managed Node Groups, VPC with public and private subnets, IAM role for kubectl, ECR for image repo, and API Gateway to expose the API.

 ## Tools
 * Terraform v1.6